SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 19th and early 20th century scientists attempted to group available fossil records by structual affinity to link ancestry of common species through the ages.
 It was here we drew the comparison between contemporary bird species and the dinosaurs.

-Thomas Cavalier-Smith proposed in 1998 an oft-used "six kingdom"

 With the development of chain-termination DNA sequencing in 1977 by Frederick Sanger, the field of molecular genetics was born.
 Taxonomy could now be based on differences expressed in the genetic